tmijieux/penguins/README.md

-# penguins
+# Pingouins !
-Les pingouins ou la vie.
+(a board game about penguins)

-play the "hey that's my fish" game on a 1D, 2D or 3D platform (in a 3D view) versus AI or other players (it can also be ran with n dimension , n > 3, but without a 3D view)
+Play the "hey that's my fish" game on a 1D, 2D or 3D platform (in a 3D view) versus AI or other players
+(it can also be ran with n dimension , n > 3, but without a 3D view)

 you can also: